bloodyowl/js/README.md

 #### as strings

-if you have to use an inline string template, use an array for better presentation :
+If you have to use an inline string template, use an array for better presentation :

 ```javascript